-Risk Controls - Holiday Parks Risk Control to Mitigate Risk Residual Risk There is a risk that capital projects will be delayed due to weather or unplanned variations in the project scope.
-Capital projects are now identified by the Holiday Parks Section Manager in liaison with the Parks Management Team with scope and site delivery by the Facilities and Services Team.
+Risk Controls - Holiday Pa rks Risk Control to Mitigate Risk Residual Risk There is a risk that capital projects will be delayed due to weather or unplanned variations in the project scope.
+Capital projects are now scoped by Property Services and with site delivery by the Facilities and Services Team in consultation with the Parks Management to minimise potential variations to projects.
 Medium There is a risk that project costs will exceed budget estimates.
 During Project Execution stage costs are monitored and reported to senior management monthly.
 Transfer of project funds within the capital budgets will only be considered under exceptional circumstances and following consultation with the Crown Reserve Trust.
 Low

-Capital expenditure provisions are as detailed under Holiday Parks Management Program.
+Capital expenditure provisions are as detailed under Holiday Parks Management Program with the most significant project being the demolition and replacement of the Amenities block at Fingal Bay Holiday Park.